 - 1 TBS garlic salt

-- Mix all ingredients together in a plastic bag.
+- Mix all ingredients in a plastic bag.

-- Bring water to boil (amount according to package), dump in mixture in water and stir.
+- Bring water to boil (according to package), dump the mixture in water, and stir.

 I hope you eat well and enjoy your many backpacking adventures this summer!